 Straw and cocoa bean shells

 Cocoa bean shell mulch creates a cocoa fragrance that repels insects in your landscaping.
 It also deters pests and snails from attacking your plants.
-However, if you have pets, avoid using this mulch because it may make them sick.
+However, avoid using this mulchif you have pets because it may make them sick.

 This mulch is made from the melaleuca tree, which is endemic to Australia.
 Melaleuca mulch is a great choice for your garden because: